writethedocs/www/docs/conf/prague/2020/news/cfp-open.rst

 .. post:: June 22, 2020
    :tags: prague-2020, website, cfp, tickets

-Announcing Prague Call for Proposals
+Announcing Prague Call for Proposals and Ticket Sales
 ====================================

-Today we are announcing our `Call for Proposals <https://www.writethedocs.org/conf/prague/{{year}}/cfp/>`_.
+Today we are announcing our `Call for Proposals <https://www.writethedocs.org/conf/prague/{{year}}/cfp/>`_ and `ticket sales <https://www.writethedocs.org/conf/prague/{{year}}/tickets/>`_.

-Due to the global situation that you're all familiar with we've moved the Prague conference online, and changed the dates to 19-20 October 2020.
+Due to the global pandemic we've moved the Prague conference online, and changed the dates to 18-20 October 2020.
-This means that we're only leaving our call for proposals open for one month.
+This means that we're only leaving our Call for Proposals open for one month.
 We know that it hasn't been an easy year.
 Nevertheless we'd love to see you on our online stage in October, to share your ideas with our inspiring community of documentarians.

-If there is something you’d really like to see a talk on this year, submit a proposal on it, or refer someone else who would be good!
+If there is something you’d really like to see a talk about this year, submit a proposal for it or refer someone else who would be good!

 Call for Proposals
 ------------------